Jayasurya: Film career

-In 2015, he played the character adu Pappan in Aadu.
-Despite being a box office failure, the movie as well as his character developed a cult after the movie's DVD version was released.
+In 2015, he played the character Shaji Pappan in Aadu.
+Despite being a box office failure, the movie and his character developed a cult following after the movie's DVD version was released.
 The same year, he acted alongside Prithviraj and Indrajith in Nadirshah's comedy movie Amar Akbar Anthony which was successful at the box office.
 His performance in Su Su Sudhi Vathmeekam as a stammering person was also appreciated.

-Jaysurya's successful movies in 2016 were the comedy horror Pretham and an action comedy movie IDI.
-However, IDI received mostly negative reviews from critics.
+Jaysurya's successful movies in 2016 were the comedy horror Pretham and the action comedy Inspector Dawood Ibrahim.
+However, the film received mostly negative reviews from critics.
 His other movies of the year were Shajahanum Pareekuttiyum and School Bus.

 In 2019, he won the Kerala State Film Award for Best Actor for his performances in Captain and Njan Marykutty.

+He also acted for the graphic novel style newspaper movie Locked Inn published in malayala manorama newspaper in 2020.